Automating-GIS-processes/site/docs/final-assignment/final-assignment.md

 You have three options for the final project that you can choose from:

-1. [AccessViz] - a GIS-tool that can visualize and compare travel times by different travel modes in Helsinki Region.
+1. [Access Viz](#accessviz): a GIS-tool that can visualize and compare travel times by different travel modes in Helsinki Region.
-2. [UrbanIndicators] - a workflow that calculates and reports different urban indicators for an urban region, and allows the comparison of different urban areas based on these indicators.
+2. [Urban Indicators](#urban-indicators): a workflow that calculates and reports different urban indicators for an urban region, and allows the comparison of different urban areas based on these indicators.
-3. [Your-own-project] - your own tool or analysis process (for example, related to your thesis!).
+3. [Your own project](#own-project-work): your own tool or analysis process (for example, related to your thesis!).
 Suggest your idea before the last practical exercise!

 Think about the final project as a challenge for yourself to show and implement the programming skills that you have learned this far.
 You have learned a lot already!